Agent Tracing for Debugging Multi-Agent AI Systems

 Introduction

-The rapid evolution of artificial intelligence has ushered in a new era of multi-agent systems, where teams of autonomous agents collaborate to solve tasks that exceed the capabilities of single models.
-These systems have become pivotal in domains ranging from conversational AI and document processing to autonomous decision-making and workflow automation.
-However, as the complexity and scale of these multi-agent architectures grow, so do the challenges in debugging, monitoring, and optimizing their behavior.
+The rapid evolution of large language models has ushered in a new era of multi-agent systems, where teams of autonomous agents collaborate to solve tasks that exceed the capabilities of single turn workflows and simpler RAG pipelines.
+These systems have become pivotal in domains ranging from conversational AI and document processing to autonomous decision-making automations.
+However, as the complexity and scale of these multi-agent architectures grow, so do the challenges in debugging, monitoring, and evaluating their behavior, decision making and actions at each step of the process.

 The Rise of Multi-Agent AI Systems